 • an enviable track record of career progression

 • collaborative working in a supportive team environment

 We are committed to ensuring our academies work together, sharing their strengths, to provide a great education for every pupil.
 We believe learning must be engaging and relevant and develop the whole child.
-Our academies design their coverage of the curriculum to provide challenging and exciting learning experiences in a caring and nurturing environment which is based on our strong Christian values.
+Our academies design their coverage of the curriculum to provide challenging and exciting learning experiences in a caring and nurturing environment which is based on our strong values.
 Our academies value every individual and celebrate differences through their culture of mutual trust and shared values.

 We want to deliver and develop best practice through learning together and engaging with action research with Canterbury Christ Church University.
 We want our academies to serve their local communities through links with churches, each other and to develop wider networks enabling staff and pupils to flourish.
 Through developing leadership at all levels we want the pupils in our academies to become happy, successful, well rounded individuals who develop into lifelong learners.

 We have an English Hub, Behaviour Hub and Associate Research School within our MAT and Aquila is a lead MAT for behaviour.

 The Diocese of Canterbury Academies Trust is committed to safeguarding children and promoting the welfare of children and young people and expects all trustees, staff and volunteers to share this commitment.
 All successful candidates will be subject to an Enhanced Criminal Record Disclosure from the Disclosure and Barring Service along with other relevant employment checks, including overseas criminal background checks, where applicable.
 All new trustees, employees and volunteers will be required to undertake safeguarding training on induction which will be regularly updated in line with statutory guidance.